pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 `terminus connection:info --help`

 Adding `--help` to any command will give you information about the options and parameters the command can use.
-In this case the `help` let's us know that we can specify different fields.
+In this case the `help` lets us know that we can specify different fields.
 So we can use the `--fields` to say that we want just the MySQL connection information.

 `terminus connection:info steve-site-d8.dev --fields=mysql_username,mysql_host,mysql_password,mysql_url,mysql_port,mysql_database`